patriciaschaffer/patriciaschaffer/README.md

-### You probably like to play with code 🧩 <br> I like to play with words and personas 🎭
+### You probably like to play with code 🧩 <br> I like to play with words and LLM personas 🎭

 #### *Patricia Schaffer*